-Last week, my daughter in dental school tagged me on Facebook with a link to the article When Did We Start Hating Big Families?
+Last week, my daughter in dental school tagged me on Facebook with a link to an article called When Did We Start Hating Big Families?

 “Was this your experience at all?” she wanted to know, referring to the negative comments the author of the article got regarding her three (3) children.

-“Never once have I felt self-conscious about being part of our family,” Bethany continued in the remark she left on my wall.
+“Never once have I felt self-conscious about being part of our family,” Bethany continued.
 “I know we get lots of comments, but they’ve never seemed negative, just surprised.
 (At least the ones I heard.)”

-“That doesn’t even seem like a big family at all,” Beth wrote, “although I guess it is double the national average.
-Love you and our 8x-the-average-size family.”
+“That doesn’t even seem like a big family at all,” Beth wrote.
+“Although I guess it is double the national average.
+Anyway, I love you and our 8x-the-average-size family.”

-(Maybe that has something to do with the fact that we live in East Texas, and small town people from the south are normally too polite to say mean things to your face.)
+But the vast majority of remarks have been positive.
+That may have something to do with the fact that we live in East Texas.
+Small town people from the south are normally too polite to say mean things to your face.

 Big families are no longer the norm; therefore, we attract more attention than we would have in another era or another culture.

-For people who are particularly intrigued by big families — especially those who seem interested in starting a big family of their own — we point them to the following titles for further study and encouragement:
+And for folks who are particularly intrigued by big families — especially those who seem interested in starting a big family of their own — we point them to the following titles for further study and encouragement.

 - Start Your Family: Inspiration for Having Babies by Candice Watters